Tom and Jerry: Cowboy Up!: Release

 The movie was released on DVD and Digital by Warner Bros.
-Home Entertainment (through Studio Distribution Services). in the United States and Canada on January 25, 2022.
+Home Entertainment (through Studio Distribution Services) in the United States and Canada on January 25, 2022.
 Nearly five months later, its television premiere premiered on Cartoon Network on June 18, 2022, at 6pm Eastern/5pm Central, and then streamed on HBO Max the next day.

+Follow-up film

+An animated Christmas film called Tom and Jerry: Snowman's Land was released later that year in November.